Blind on the Trail

-Giving up control.
 See, for me, control is important.
 For me, control is safety.
 I like to know what’s going to happen and all the details before I do anything or go anywhere.
 It’s a security thing.
 There’s been a good many times I’ve been paralyzed by fear because I did not know what to do or what was going to happen.
 I talked to my counselor about this.
 He said maybe the reason I’m feeling negative feelings is because my life is relatively peaceful.
-No drama.
+There’s no drama.
 No one to take care of or see about.
 No toxicity.

 I think it would feel better.
 Maybe not perfect, but it’s not perfection I’m after.
 I’m after moment by moment presence, being led by God.
 Believing that God is my source of security, peace, and joy.
 Believing that each season of my life has purpose.
 Today, I write this with hope bubbling in my veins.
 I’m still contending with the mind (thoughts), but regular meditation and prayer are helping me become more of an observer of thoughts.
 After all, they’re not reality.